 The examples provided use cURL to send requests to the SignServer REST endpoints.

-The base https URL used for all admin requests is:
+Base HTTPS URL used for all admin requests:

 https://localhost:8443/signserver/rest/v1